odoo/documentation/content/applications/finance/accounting/bank/reconciliation.rst

 ----------------------

 This tab contains matching entries Odoo automatically pre-selects according to the reconciliation models.
-The entry order is based on :ref:`reconciliation models <reconciliation_models_suggestion>`, with suggested entries appearing first.
+The entry order is based on :doc:`reconciliation models <reconciliation_models>`, with suggested entries appearing first.

 .. tip::
    The search bar within the :guilabel:`Match Existing Entries` tab allows you to search for